wavefrontHQ/docs/pages/doc/dashboards_variables.md

 * Metric names
 * Filters
 * Advanced functions
-* A string such as ")))", which could be inserted at the end of an query.
+* A string such as ")))", which could be inserted at the end of a query.

 Different types of dashboard variables can help in different ways:

-- **Simple**: Use a simple dashboard variable if you want to update all your charts to query for a different item, for example, for a different source.
+- **Simple**: Use a simple dashboard variable if you want to update all charts on the dashboard to query for a different item, for example, for a different source.
 - **List**: Use a list variable to present choices.
 The following example shows a list variable that allows users to make all charts in a dashboard use a contract duration of 1 year or 3 years.

   ![Variable Name.png](images/db_var_name.png)
-- **Dynamic**: Use dynamic variable show choices that to interactively change your dashboard based on the source, source tag, matching source tag, metric, or point tag.
+- **Dynamic**: Use a dynamic variable to show choices that interactively change your dashboard based on the source, metric, point tag, and other options.

 ## Accessing Dashboard Variables